Anisotropic matter and nonlinear electromagnetics black holes: NED black holes

-Here, if one chooses the action parameter $\xi=\frac{1}{16\pi}$, there is no ambiguity to describe $\xi(s,q)$ in terms of charge $q$ and power-index $s$.
-Figure \ref{xiofs} shows the plot of the charge terms, $\xi(s,q=0.5)$ and $\xi_-(s,q=0.5)$, as functions of $s$.
-For $0<s<\frac{3}{4}$, $\xi(s,0.5)$ increases, it blows up at $s=\frac{3}{4}$, and it increases negatively.
-Also, the equation of state parameter $w(s)$ is a linear function of $s$: negative for $0<s<\frac{1}{2}$; zero at $s=\frac{1}{2}$; positive for $s>\frac{1}{2}$.
-For $s=\frac{1}{2}$(its action: $\sqrt{\mathcal{F}})$, its anisotropic term $\xi(s,q)/r^{4s-2}$ becomes constant, while this term blows up at $s=\frac{3}{4}$ (its action: $\mathcal{F}^{3/4}$).
-Hence, the latter is not a proper case.
 This approach recovers famous known black hole solutions (see Table \ref{table}).
-For $s=0(w=-1)$, Eq.(\ref{h-fun}) represents Schwarzschild-de Sitter (SdS) black hole~\cite{Brady:1996za}.
+For $s=0(w=-1)$, Eq.(\ref{h-fun}) represents Schwarzschild-de Sitter (SdS) black hole~\cite{Brady:1996za}, while Eq.(\ref{s3/4}) denotes dark matter (DM) black hole for $s=3/4(w=1/2)$.
 The $s=1(w=1)$ case indicates the RN black hole.
-In case of $s=3/2(w=2)$, Eq.(\ref{h-fun}) indicates the charged quantum Oppenheimer-Snyder (cqOS) black hole~\cite{Mazharimousavi:2025lld} which may become quantum Oppenheimer-Snyder (qOS) black hole for selecting $P=M$~\cite{Lewandowski:2022zce}.
+In case of $s=3/2(w=2)$, Eq.(\ref{h-fun}) indicates the charged quantum Oppenheimer-Snyder (cqOS) black hole~\cite{Mazharimousavi:2025lld}, which may become the quantum Oppenheimer-Snyder (qOS) black hole for selecting $P=M$~\cite{Lewandowski:2022zce}.
 Now, we would like to mention that the electrically charged black hole solution was derived from the same action (\ref{HM-A})~\cite{Mazharimousavi:2025lld}.
-Even though its form differs slightly from Eq.(\ref{h-fun}), it can describe the same thing.
-In this sense, the power-index $s$ is not considered as a hair of NED black holes but a sorter of NED black holes.
-The charge $q$ in $\xi(s,q)$ can be regarded as a hair for NED black holes with the mass $M$.
+Although its form differs slightly from Eq.(\ref{h-fun}), it can describe the same thing.
+In this sense, the power-index $s$ is not considered as a hair of NED black holes, but a sorter of NED black holes.
+The charge $q$ in $\xi(s,q)$ can be regarded as a hair for NED black holes with mass $M$.

-It is worth noting that its horizon structure obtained from $h(r)=0$ depends crucially on the power-index $s$.
+It should be noted that its horizon structure obtained from $h(r)=0$ depends crucially on the power-index $s$.
 So, one could not find its horizon structure for general $s$.
-As was shown in Fig.~\ref{fig16}, there exist two horizons: (a) $s=0$, $r_\pm$ represents the outer/Cauchy horizons for SdS black hole for $0<M<0.471$. (b) $s=1,3/2$ and $M=1$. $r_\pm$ represents the outer/inner horizons of RN and cqOS black holes existing for $0<q<1$ and $0<q<1.53$.
+As was shown in Fig.~\ref{fig16}, there exist two horizons: (a) $s=0$, $r_\pm$ represents the outer/Cauchy horizons for SdS black hole for $0<M<0.471$. (b) $s=1,3/2$ and $M=1$. $r_\pm$ represents the outer/inner horizons of RN and cqOS black holes that exist for $0<q<1$ and $0<q<1.53$.
 The allowed region $q$ for cqOS is larger than RN.
 For a given $s$-black hole solution, the corresponding outer horizon defined by $r_+$ can be used to compute all thermodynamic quantities, scalarization, shadow radius analysis, and greybody and quasinormal modes computations.

 Considering the Einstein-Maxwell theory with the NED term

 the charged NED black hole solution is given by